HatfieldConsultants/Hatfield.EnviroData.Core/README.md

 # Hatfield's Environmental Data Management System: Core Shared Systems #

-This repository contains the contains contains shared systems used by the web, QA and Data Acquisition systems (ie Database, Notification & File System systems).
+This repository contains the shared systems used by the web, QA and Data Acquisition systems (ie Domain and Notification systems).
 This solution does not contain any UI implementations; the UI is located in the Hatfield.EnviroData.MVC solution/repository.

 Related repositories:
 *	Hatfield.EnviroData.DataAquisition: provides systems and functions to aquire data from local and remote locations